Muhu: History and geography

-The Battle of Karuse or Battle on the Ice was fought on 16 February 1270 between the Grand Duchy of Lithuania and the Livonian Order on the frozen Baltic Sea between the Muhu Island and the mainland.
+The Battle of Karuse or Battle on the Ice was fought on 16 February 1270 between the Grand Duchy of Lithuania and the Livonian Order on the frozen Baltic Sea between Muhu and the mainland.
 The Lithuanians achieved a decisive victory.
-The battle, named after the Karuse village, was the fifth-largest defeat of the Livonian or Teutonic Orders in the 13th century.
+The battle, named after the village of Karuse, was the fifth-largest defeat of the Livonian or Teutonic Orders in the 13th century.

 The same waters saw the Battle of Moon Sound in September–October 1917 between Russian and German naval forces.

+Transport

+Muhu is linked to the mainland by frequent car-and-passenger ferries between Virtsu (mainland) and Kuivastu (Muhu), operated by TS Laevad; schedules and ticketing are provided via the official portal praamid.ee.

+Muhu is connected to Saaremaa by the Väinatamm causeway, opened in 1896.

+In very cold winters, Estonia’s Transport Administration may open official ice roads, but openings are infrequent and subject to strict rules; travellers should rely on current official notices.

+Culture

-Muhu is also famous for having the only still-working traditional windmills in Estonia.
+Muhu is known for having the only traditional windmills in Estonia that are still operational.
+Muhu is also known for its traditional knitted stockings.

+In Pädaste, an internationally renowned luxury hotel and spa operates in the restored manor house.

-Muhu is the home of Estonia's first wine tourism farm – Luscher & Matiesen Muhu Winehouse.
+Muhu is the home of Estonia's first wine tourism farm: Luscher & Matiesen Muhu Winehouse.